Is avocado good for you?: 8 impressive health benefits

 It is one of the healthy fats like monounsaturated fat.
 Polyunsaturated fat is different from saturated fat and trans fat.
 Those bad fats increase the risks of heart disease and other health issues.

-Vitamins and minerals in avocados
+Vitamins & Minerals in avocados

 - Avocados also contain almost 20 vitamins, minerals, and phytonutrients, great for a healthy heart.